The Honors College

 How do I join?

-Students interested in living in the Honors College complex, who have been admitted to the Honors College should list Stopher and/or Johnson Hall as their preferred hall and choose the Honors College LLC as a preference.
+Students interested in living in the Honors College complex, who have been admitted to the Honors College should list Stopher Hall, Johnson Hall or Centennial Court B as their preferred hall and choose the Honors College LLC as a preference.
+Centennial Court B is ideal for those honors students who wish to reside with a non-honors student roommate.
 Assignments are made based on application date.
-Thus, the earlier you apply for your residence hall the more likely it is that you will receive an Honors College complex assignment.
+Thus, the earlier you apply for your residence hall the more likely it is that you will receive an Honors College Living-Learning Community assignment.

 Kent State University